Skip to main content

 Can I get free solar panels in the UK in 2026?

 Yes, if you meet the eligibility criteria.
 The Warm Homes: Local Grant and ECO4 scheme can fully fund solar panel installation for low-income households.
 You typically need a household income under £36,000 and a poor EPC rating (D, E, F, or G).
-Check your eligibility →
+Contact your local council or energy supplier to apply.

 What grants are available for solar panels in 2026?